miloszcwen/fans/README.md

 React app that uses API and presents data in a responsive way.

 Main features:
-- Fetch users and images from API
+- Fetch users from API
 - Present data as user cards
 - Filter users' cards
-- Delete users
+- Add/Delete user
 - Use tachyons library for styling components

 [See live](https://miloszcwen.github.io/fans/)